harding/old-docs-history-bitcoin.org/en/developer-guide.md

 of complete transactions.

-Because each output of a particular transaction can only be spent once, all transactions included in the blockchain can be categorized as either **Unspent Transaction Outputs (UTXOs)** or spent transaction outputs.
+Because each output of a particular transaction can only be spent once, all transactions included in the block chain can be categorized as either **Unspent Transaction Outputs (UTXOs)** or spent transaction outputs.
 For a payment to be valid, it must only use UTXOs as inputs.